-14. Community policies to complement the single market are necessary because even in a large economic space without internal frontiers, market forces cannot be expected to lead, on their own, to an optimal allocation of resources and a balanced distribution of wealth throughout the Community.
+14. Community policies to complement the single market are necessary because, even in a large economic space without internal frontiers, market forces cannot be expected to lead, on their own, to an optimal allocation of resources and a balanced distribution of wealth throughout the Community.
 Such policies are needed in a wide range of areas, such as agriculture, transport, research and technological development, environment and, in particular, regional and structural development.
-Unless the move to economic and monetary union is postponed until such a distant date at which all Community countries have reached a broadly similar stage of development, the creation of a single market and the locking of exchange rates | with expose regions with ill-adapted structures and lower productivity to strong and possibly unsustainable competitive pressures.
-Regional disparities may therefore at least in the short run be aggravated rather than mitigated.
-If undue economic and political tensions arising from dislocations of industries and labour forces are to be avoided, common efforts will have to be made to enable the Community's less developed regions to catch up with the wealthier ones.
-To this end, the Community must develop an effective policy and be endowed with adequate financial resources which allow it to assist regional development efforts undertaken at national levels An important step in this direction has been taken in February 1988 with the decision to enlarge considerably the resources of the Community's structural funds and to reorganise structural policies.
-The principal objective of these policies would not be to subsidise incomes and simply temper inequalities in standards of living but to help to equate the conditions for production through investment programmes in such areas as physical infrastructure, communication, transportation and education.
+Unless the move to economic and monetary union is postponed until a distant date at which all Community countries have reached a broadly similar stage of development, the creation of a single market and the locking of exchange rates will take place in a situation in which owing to ill-adapted structures and w differences in productivity, some major regional disparities will exist.
+The impact of economic and monetary integration on these disparities is difficult to assess: on the one hand, transport costs and economies of scale would tend to favour a shift in economic activity away from less developed regions, especially at the periphery of the Community, to the highly developed areas in its centre, and could therefore produce undue economic and political tensions arising from possible dislocations of industries and labour forces.
+On the other hand, however, economic integration would also provide less developed regions with lower wage levels a unique opportunity to attract modern and rapidly growing service and manufacturing industries for which the choice of location is much less determined by transport costs and market proximity.
+In order to encourage and guide the necessary structural adjustment which will help the Community's poorer regions to catch up with the wealthier ones, the Community must develop an effective policy and be endowed with adequate financial resources which will allow it to assist regional development efforts undertaken at national levels.

+An important step in this direction was taken in February 1988 with the decision to enlarge considerably the resources of the Community's structural funds and to reorganise structural policies.
+The principal by temper incructivity is a subsidise incomes and simply temper inequalities in standards of living but to help to equalise the conditions for production through investment programmes in such areas polius an the avoid the EAM mill have bake accured of their he paral mysticities to care proll all com money along is such joing but and, if days polis begional ofice physical infrastructure, communication, transportation and education.
 The success of these policies hinges not only on the size of the available financial resources, but to a decisive extent also on the effectiveness of the investment programmes.
+Indeed, the more recent experience of countries inside and outside the Community has shown that structural and regional development programmes are particularly successful when improvements in the resource base of regions encouraged by investment in infrastructure and education are reinforced by decentralised initiatives for local entrepreneurship, modernisation of urban areas and local institutional arrangements favouring development.
+It is precisely in this respect that the Community's structural policies have been revised.
 A longer-term approach in this area will offer countries with lower levels of productivity an appropriate period of transition and in this sense constitutes an essential element of the policy mix to ensure continuing economic integration and the attainment of economic and monetary union.